sunpy/sunraster/docs/IRISMapCube.rst

 of these files in the IRIS_ website by selecting a file either by clicking on the map or by setting some information in the left panel.
 Now that we get a level 2 fits file, we can load it into the reading method for fits files.
-This method will read all the fits file and will take every information that it needs to create an IRISMapCube object.
+This method will read all the fits file and will take all the information that it needs to create an IRISMapCube object.

-Let assume that we will call our fits file ``my_fits_file`` and IRISMapCube object as ``my_cube``: ::
+Let's assume that we will call our fits file ``my_fits_file`` and IRISMapCube object as ``my_cube``: ::

     >>> from irispy import read_iris_sji_level2_fits